 What’s the Galaxy A71 5G like?

 - Aluminum frame

 - 20:9 aspect ratio

-The Galaxy A line has evolved over the years and in 2020 that means it has a look and feel that’s distinct from the Galaxy S and Galaxy Note series.
+The Galaxy A line has evolved over the years to develop a look and feel that’s distinct from the Galaxy S and Galaxy Note series.
 The Galaxy A71 looks a bit like a brick and feels like one too — but in a good way.

 The phone is large, with squared-off shoulders and feet.
 It boldly owns the rectangular obsidian slab that it is.
 It’s about the same size as the Galaxy Note 20, believe it or not.

 Curved glass covers the front of the display and it slides into the metal frame expertly.
 The frame wraps all the way around the outer edges of the phone.
 A plastic panel covers the back of the phone.
 It has a glass-like paint job.
 Samsung gave it a two-tone look that changes as you move the phone around.
 It’s kind of neat.
 Shame the glossy blue coating is so prone to collecting fingerprints and dust.

 A large camera module adorns the upper left corner of the rear, where you’ll spot four lenses and a flash.
 It mimics the look of the camera modules of the Galaxy S20 series, but is not nearly as garish or oversized.

 Samsung positioned the screen lock button and volume toggle on the right edge of the phone.
 These buttons worked well.
 The SIM tray is tucked into the top edge, and you’ll find a USB-C port, headphone jack, and speaker grille on the bottom edge.